lawrenceslng/fastapi-beyond-CRUD/README.md

 If uploading unsuccessful, an email would once again be "sent".

-5. In order to run the tests and upload the images to DockerHub, secrets have to be set for the Github repository.
+5. In order to run the tests and upload the images to DockerHub, secrets have to be set for the Github repository and a DockerHub Personal Access token needed to be created.
 Here is a glimpse of the secrets set up:
 ![](/README_resources/image.png)